tpiano91/saasquatch_videos/README.md

 ###### Compile insights into a presentation
 ##### Step 4.
 Suggest Additional Areas to Research and Questions to Answer

-# Initial Exploration and Choosing a Business Question
+# Step 1.
+Initial Exploration and Choosing a Business Question
 ##### In this step, I explored each of the four tables individually.
 By creating visualizations and noting preliminary insights, I noted possible business questions to focus on.

 ## Initial Exploration